 If you are keeping your horse at home you will need to provide some sort of shelter.
 This could be in the form of a stable or a run-in shed.
 A safe, roomy shelter is a necessity if you are keeping a horse.
 If you have no shelter, you should have stabling with either roomy standing stalls or box stalls.
 Whether you chose to have a run-in type shelter, or have a stable with stalls there are advantages and disadvantages to both types of housing.

-Loose Housing, Loafing or Run-In Sheds - Advantages
+Advantages of Loose Housing, Loafing or Run-In Sheds

 - Less work for the owner.
 Sheds may only need periodic cleaning that may be done with a tractor.

 - Horses choose when they are in the shed.

 - Can be bought in kits with minimum assembly required and with size and engineering in compliance with local building bylaws.